rbowen/modrewrite_and_friends/01_regular_expressions.rst

 which you can find online at <http://www.perldoc.com/perl5.8.0/pod/perlre.html> or by typing `perldoc perlre` at your command line, and the PCRE documentation, which you can find online at
 <http://pcre.org/pcre.txt>.

+.. [#] See section on `Greedy matching`_

+.. [#] "Double-byte characters" refers to character encodings where all characters are encoded in two bytes.
+See <http://en.wikipedia.org/wiki/DBCS> for further details.